uhcs2320/hwZero/README.md

 # hw0, Minutes of Action.
-Due: soon (5 days after your linux accounts are available to you).

-(For example, if you are notified on class on the 10th of the month that the linux accounts are ready and given information about how to login, then the assignment is due on the 15th).

---update: Accounts information will be given Today (Thursday 9/1) during class.
+Due: Thursday September 8th.

+## Update: Accounts information was given during class on Thursday 9/1.
+If you missed it, then ask me (Aleman) via email.

 You will create a C++ program that will count the total of minutes, hours, and days mentioned inside of a plain-text file.